ghc/ghc/docs/users_guide/using-optimisation.rst

     :default: on

-    When solving constraints, try to eagerly solve super classes using availible dictionaries.
+    When solving constraints, try to eagerly solve super classes using available dictionaries.

     For example::